SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/email-archive-incoming.md

 # Archive incoming email

 You can archive an incoming email (including any attachments) as a document in SuperOffice CRM.
-This is a convenient way of storing information you have received via email together with other company/contact information in SuperOffice CRM.
+This is a convenient way of storing information you receive via email together with other company/contact information in SuperOffice CRM.

-Follow these steps:

 1. In the Gmail inbox, select the email you would like to archive.